 Berkeley Chess School Outreach Program

 True to its mission of enriching the lives of children from all backgrounds, Berkeley Chess School Outreach provides in-school chess instruction at no cost to students in Title I schools.
-Our outreach program serves under-funded public schools in Oakland, Berkeley, and West Contra Costa school districts.
+Our outreach program serves under-funded public schools in Oakland, San Francisco, Berkeley, and West Contra Costa school districts.
 The goal of the Outreach Program is to reduce the achievement gap among the East Bay’s disadvantaged youth by:

 Improving test scores in both math and English language arts, especially reading comprehension

 Enhancing cognitive development by sharpening memory and concentration, developing strategic and critical thinking, and nurturing creativity

 Developing good judgment — the ability to “look before you leap”

 The schools currently in our outreach program have limited resources for academic enrichment.
 Many rank among the lowest on the State of California’s Academic Performance Index.
 The students who are currently participating in our chess program are predominantly from low-income, minority, and/or immigrant families.
 Many are classified as “English Learners” with limited English proficiency.

 Our Outreach Program provides weekly in-school chess instruction and play to hundreds of students once a week, during the school year, at no cost to the schools or students.
 Most of our classes are held during the school day, within regular class hours, and are funded by individual donors, BCS board members, and foundation grants.
 At the end of the school year, the students participate in a tournament to exercise the skills they have learned and celebrate their achievements.
 Each student receives a chess set, bag, and board to bring home.